r4stin/Lymphoma-Data-augmentation/README.md

 	$ python main.py --batch_size 32 --epochs 100 --learning_rate 0.0001 --augment False

+** Alternative Way Using Jupyter Notebook **

+1. Follow steps 1 - 3 from instrusction.

+2. In main.ipynd replace "APP1" with your desired approach.

 Note: The default values are:

-	batch_size: 32
+	batch size: 32
 	epochs: 100
-	learning_rate: 0.0001
+	learning rate: 0.0001

-You can modify the batch_size, number of epochs, and learning_rate as needed.
+You can modify the batch size, number of epochs, and learning rate as needed.